-The situation of Saraswati, who was raped by her own father Brahma, is even worse.
+The situation of Saraswati, who was abused by Brahma, is even worse.
 The Saraswati Purana and the Matsya Purana bear witness to this terrible story.
 While Saraswati was circumambulating her father with her sister and brother, father Brahma was attracted to her appearance and expressed his desire to have intercourse with her.
 All attempts to stop him from committing this crime were in vain.

 Saraswati ran in all directions to protect and hide her 'Asmita', but the five-faced Brahma opened the eyes of all four heads and left to search for her.
 Then she went to the sky and hid.
-Brahma opened the eyes of the fifth head and searched for her from there, raped her and eventually made her his wife.
-Manu is their child.
+Brahma opened the eyes of the fifth head and searched for her from there.

 Amazing!
 These mythological and epic contexts, created at least two thousand years ago, feel like contemporary stories.
 Like an event happening in our society.
 We are in the same tradition of divine justice and then the public prosecutor of the victim's side is accused of raping Krishna Giri alias Siddhababa of Chatradham without any argument.
 The fact that Siddhababa has stated that he has never had sexual intercourse is ignored as 'voluntary surrender of the body'.
 However, the situation clearly shows that the victim was called for initiation by calling a messenger and was raped.

 In another call record, Siddharth Baba's apology for his mistake and saying that it will not happen again seems to have confirmed his misdeeds.
 Even if the victim is said to have voluntarily surrendered her body, by surrendering to this Guru, the state of psychological hypnosis merged into virtue, salvation and God is definitely established!
 And sexual intercourse in a state of unconsciousness is rape!
 However, technical legal decision makers may not see this.